Cadaver Class at Texas State

 Learn and see the actual tissues you are working with!

-This workshop will be held at Texas State University
+*This workshop will be held in Round Rock, TX.

 There are TWO different dates for the same workshop.
 Because of the demand, therapists can register for one or the other, not for both workshops.
 Class-size for each is limited to 25 participants.
 To participate in this class you must be a licensed massage therapist or an advanced massage student with at least 400 hours of training, a physical therapist, Chiropractor, or MD.
 To complete your registration, please email us your license number to email@example.com.